List of Babylon 5 characters: Vorlon

 The Vorlons are an ancient and technologically advanced race, one of the last of the First Ones.
 Little is known of Vorlon history, but they are known to have played a significant role in defeating the Shadows in the previous great wars over the past million years.
 For thousands of years, Vorlons have been observing and manipulating younger races, creating the telepaths of various species, including Humanity, who, for the most part, were initially created as weapons for the Vorlon's Wars with The Shadows.
 Little is known about their appearance.
 When interacting with other races they wear complex encounter suits that completely hide their true appearance.
 When Ambassador Londo Mollari of the Centauri Republic observed an unsuited Vorlon, he claimed to have not seen anything at all.
 Show creator J. Michael Straczynski has said about this that: "Londo saw what he said he saw."
-At least one Babylon 5 novel contradicts Straczynski's statement, saying that Mollari saw a very bright ball of energy.
+At least one Babylon 5 novel contradicts Straczynski's statement, saying that Mollari saw a bright ball of energy.